 Your peroneal tendon wraps around your ankle, giving you stability and strength.
 If you suffer a painful peroneal tendon tear, you can’t walk without assistance.
 To get back to your active lifestyle seek out treatment for peroneal tendonitis.
 In Manhattan, the Sports Injury and Pain Institute of NYC offer peroneal tendonitis treatment in a comfortable, professional environment.
 Meet our Ankle specialist Febin Melepura M.D. to get the pain relief you need.
 At Sports Injury and Pain Management Clinic, you are in the safe, reassuring hands of the best sports injury specialists in NYC.

 A tendon is a band of tissue that connects muscle to bone.
 Your peroneal tendons run on either side of your leg and protect your foot and ankle.
 On the outside of your foot, the tendon connects to the outside of your foot at your little toe.
 On the inside of your foot, the tendon connects to the inside arch.
 If you participate in sports or other repetitive motions, your peroneal tendon can injure.

 New York residents are known for their strength and resilience.
 But even the toughest New Yorker can have trouble standing strong when dealing with the pain of tendonitis.
 The simplest activities can become a challenge when you’re having trouble walking with ankle pain.
 While peroneal tendonitis is most common among athletes, anyone can be affected.

 Your bones provide the structure for your body and your muscles control your motion.
 Tendons tie them all together to make your body a functional machine.
 Tendons bind muscle to bone.
 Your tendons stretch as needed to keep things moving.
-But tendons are tougher than muscle.
+But tendons are tougher than muscles.

 The peroneal tendons are two bands of tissue stretching from your calves to your feet.
 They help you control the movement of your feet and ankles.
 Peroneal tendonitis refers to a peroneal tendon tear or other injuries to those tendons.
 A tear can happen if the tendon is overstretched.
 When the tendon rubs against the bone, it causes pain, discomfort, and inflammation.